 I'm going to tell you a secret...

 1. Good floral design always starts with the right vase.
 My advice is to buy a narrow neck vase.
 I cannot stress this enough if you're new to floristry.
 Particularly if you want something simple and unstructured or have a lower budget.
-A vase that's thinner at the top will give your flowers more stability when you place in the stems and you’ll need less of them too.
+A vase that's thinner at the top will give your flowers, artificial flowers and real, more stability when you place in the stems and you’ll need less of them too.

 4. Be brave and buy some oasis foam!
 If you have a fabulous urn or pot that you've always wondered what to do with then now’s your chance to get creative.
 Fill it from the bottom to the top with some florists oasis foam, cutting to shape as necessary with a sharp knife.
 (Green foam is for fresh flowers which needs to be soaked in water for 15 minutes.
-Grey foam is for dry or silk flowers.
+Grey foam is for dry, artificial or silk flowers.
 Both can be bought from Amazon and Hobbycraft.)

 Next, add your greenery stems first by pushing the ends into the foam working from the edges inwards, until most of the foam cant be seen.Then, when you have a good base, fill in the gaps with your flowers, largest heads first.
 Foam allows you to create any shape you like as it holds the stems in place perfectly.
 You can create something small, big, round, a-symmetrical...you name it.
 It's amazing what you can create and so much fun!

 5. Greenery!
 It's making a coming back.
 In fact, its already arrived.
 I remember when greenery was mainly used as a basic filler for arrangements, but now it's being celebrated on its own.
 I myself have made many arrangements with just green stems.
 There are so many types available and they really add colour and texture to an arrangement.
 I love using artificial ferns and eucalyptus.
 They really do look fantastic, so get using it for an on trend arrangement.